Skip to main content

 Department of Veterans Affairs The Secretary of VA should implement plans for obtaining a quality database to collect all locally initiated use of force investigations at medical centers.
 (Recommendation 4)

 The VA agreed with the recommendation and stated the agency would work to identify and procure a database capable of tracking and monitoring use of force investigations.
 In March 2021, the VA completed market research to identify 3 suitable database solutions capable of tracking and analyzing VA police use of force incidents.
 In July 2021, the VA conducted pilots on two systems being tested by officials responsible for overseeing VA police, and that the Office of Security and Law Enforcement and the Veterans Health Administration were developing timeframes for procuring a fully functional, standalone Internal Affairs system to track and monitor police use of force across the VA.
 In September 2022, the VA awarded a contract to procure an Internal Affairs database capable of storing information on use of force incidents.
-The VA plans to start using the system once they have trained officers on how to use the database, and once the contractor makes database modifications to meet VA Police requirements.
-The VA estimates it will begin using the database in late 2023.
-As a result, this recommendation is partially implemented, and once the contractor makes the required modification to meet VA Police requirements, this recommendation will be closed as implemented.
+In February 2023, the VA told us it planned to start using the system once they trained officers on how to use the database, and once the contractor makes database modifications to meet VA Police requirements.
+On October 1, 2023, VA implemented the new records management system that enables reporting and tracking of use of force incidents for VA Police.
+VA Police Standard Operating Procedures require officers to enter all use of force incidents into the records management system.
+As a result, this recommendation is closed as implemented.

 Department of Veterans Affairs Once positioned to do so, the Secretary of VA should analyze all use of force investigations and any resulting disciplinary action by facility; officer; and outcome, among other variables.
 (Recommendation 5)

 The VA agreed with the recommendation and stated the agency would take steps to analyze use of force data once a suitable database solution was obtained.
 In March 2021, the VA stated it had plans to analyze data on officers' use of force.
 In the short term, VA stated it would develop a dashboard to track and monitor prosecution dispositions and police administrative personnel matters.
 The dashboard was anticipated to be implemented in March 2021.
 Further, the VA stated the agency planned to acquire an Internal Affairs system to track and monitor police use of force across the VA (referenced in our update on recommendation 4).
 In July 2021, the VA provided documentation of its dashboard (called Law Enforcement Oversight Tracking) and a sample analysis of use of force incidents by officer, facility, and any resulting disciplinary action, as applicable, among other variables.
 As such, the agency is well-positioned to analyze use of force investigations and any resulting disciplinary actions once it obtains a fully functional, standalone Internal Affairs system.
-In September 2022 the VA awarded a contract to procure an Internal Affairs database capable of storing information on use of force incidents.
-Once the VA begins using the newly acquired database to track and analyze use of force incidents, the agency will have met the intent of this recommendation.
-GAO will continue to monitor the VA's efforts to implement the database.
-GAO reached out to VA in October 2022 for an update.
-The status will be updated as information is received.
+In February 2023, VA told us that in September 2022 the department awarded a contract to procure an Internal Affairs database capable of storing information on use of force incidents.
+As of October 1, 2023, VA is using the records stored in its records management system to analyze all use of force incidents, investigations and any resulting disciplinary action by facility, officer, and outcome, among other variables.
+As a result, this recommendation is closed as implemented.

 Full Report